The amazing book Asynchronous Programming in

 mom.

-Porting the example was not that difficult: the only difficulty was setting
+Porting the example was not that difficult: the only obstacle was setting

 the LR